Diversity Plan

 A copy of the most recent institutional diversity plan: Murray State University Diversity Plan

-The Executive Director of IDEA partners with academic student support and non-academic units to implement ideas, collaborate on outreach, recruitment, and retention efforts for students and employees, and to enhance efforts toward student achievement.
+The Executive Director of IDEA also serves as the institution's Chief Diversity Officer (CDO) and partners with the President's Institutional Diversity, Equity and Inclusion Taskforce (IDEIT), academic student support and non-academic units to implement ideas, collaborate on outreach, recruitment, and retention efforts for students and employees, and to enhance efforts toward student achievement.
 IDEA staff works with the various units through the Vice Presidents in developing diversity and inclusion strategies and metrics in their individual strategic plans.
-Additionally the Office for Institutional Effectiveness serves as a partner with IDEA to help both academic and non-academic units understand and use of data collected on students, faculty and staff as it relates to any impact on campus climate and inclusivity institutional efforts.
+Additionally the Office for Institutional Effectiveness serves as a partner with IDEA to help all units understand and use of data collected on students, faculty and staff as it relates to any impact on campus climate and inclusivity institutional efforts.

 Degree Program Eligibility